er1c-ding/Please-Remind-Me/README.md

 ├── config.py
 ├── requirements.txt
 └── LICENSE
-Why I Built It
+#Why I Built It

 I wanted to build a practical desktop application while learning more about object-oriented programming, GUI development, event-driven programming, and managing state across different components of an application.

 The project also gave me an opportunity to think about how several related features could share a common architecture instead of being implemented independently.

-Future Improvements
+#Future Improvements

 Some areas I would like to explore as the project develops:

-Persistent storage using a database
+Persistent storage using SQL
 Editing existing reminders
 Improved input validation and error handling
-More flexible scheduling
+More reliable scheduling
 Additional reminder types
 Improved UI/UX
 Automated tests
-Project Status

-Personal project — actively being improved.
+#Personal project — actively being improved.

 The current version focuses on the core reminder functionality and application architecture.
 Future development will focus on persistence, reliability, and expanding the feature set.

-License
+#License

 MIT License